-Location: University of Louisville Schools of Medicine and Dentistry; Sullivan University College of Pharmacy, Louisville, KY
+Location: Although our program will be virtual this summer, this program will be supported by the following schools: University of Louisville Schools of Medicine, Nursing, and Dentistry; Sullivan University College of Pharmacy, Louisville, KY

 Academic Credit: Yes

-This innovative six-week summer academic enrichment program engages 80 scholars from across the country in Science Academic Enrichment; Health Professions Career Development; Personal Enhancement and Understanding the Valuing SELF & Others; Health Disparity Overview & Discussions; Learning Skills Orientation; Written & Oral Communication Development; Clinical Experience; and Financial Planning Orientation.
-Scholars will also experience the unique offerings of Louisville including the Kentucky Derby Museum (Churchill Downs), Waterfront Park and the Muhammad Ali Center.
+This innovative six-week summer academic enrichment program engages 80 scholars from across the country in Science Academic Enrichment; Medical, Nursing, Dental and Pharmacy Career Development; Personal Development; Health Equity and Health Policy; Learning Skills Orientation; Written & Oral Communication Development; Clinical Experience; and Financial Planning Orientation.

 **Academic Credit: Tentatively offering credit.
 We will be offering a two credit hour course titled Introduction to Biomedical Sciences.
 In this course, scholars will be exploring the process and impact diabetes and cardiovascular disease has on the human body.
 Students will be introduced to organic chemistry, biochemistry, and physiology in order to gain a better understanding of these themes.
 Prior experiences with these topics are not required; however students are recommended to have taken General Chemistry or Biology